Tarsal Tunnel Syndrome occurs when there is consistent and damaging pressure on the rear tibial nerve.

 Anti-inflammatory medications or steroid injections may be recommended to reduce swelling around the nerve.
 Other conservative corrective measures include rest, ice and elevation.
 A brace and or arch inserts in your shoes can also help offer support.
 Additionally, physical therapy may be used to strengthen the muscles around the nerve thus relieving the area of pressure.

 Stem Cell Injections for Tarsal Tunnel Syndrome

 If pressure in the tarsal tunnel persists, stem cell injections may offer a patient a more effective treatment plan.
-Stem cell therapy is a natural way to utilize your own body’s growth factors to heal injured tissues.
+Stem Cell Recruitment Therapy is a natural way to utilize your own body’s growth factors to heal injured tissues.
 It has been known to be effective in treating arthritis as well as injuries in feet and ankles.

 If your compression stems from arthritis or an injured ankle, stem cell injections could regenerate the inflamed tissues.
-Stem cell therapy is a safe and painless procedure that only takes one convenient office visit.
+Stem Cell Recruitment Therapy is a safe and painless procedure that only takes one convenient office visit.
 It is a steroid and drug free way of relieving the pain associated with tarsal tunnel syndrome.
 A great alternative to surgery, stem cell injections allows patients to quickly return to their normal activities.

 If your symptoms of tarsal tunnel syndrome persist, contact Dr. Stacie Grossfeld.
 Dr. Grossfeld has over 25 years of experience in orthopedic medicine and is a double board-certified orthopedic surgeon.
 To get more information about stem cells as a treatment option, or to make an appointment with the Orthopaedic Specialists, call 502-212-2663 today.